Last Updated on January 19, 2020

 New to London or just visiting?
 You may not have even ventured South of the River.
-I urge you to try for yourself and cross the water to walk along the banks of The Thames, from Westminster or Waterloo to Blackfriars or Tower Bridge.
-The Southbank is vibrant part of the City, without the hype of East London or the price tag of Mayfair.
+I urge you to try for yourself and cross the water to walk along the banks of the Thames, from Westminster or Waterloo to Blackfriars or Tower Bridge.
+The Southbank is a vibrant part of the City, without the hype of East London or the price tag of Mayfair.
 Apart from the stunning views back to the City, you’ll be rewarded with a plethora of street entertainment, shops and stalls.
 You could choose to wander into the Festival Hall or the National Theatre, to check out the exhibitions at the Haywood Gallery or Tate Modern.
 Or, like me, you could make for Oxo Tower, a 67-metre high tower sitting on the banks of the Thames just before you reach Blackfriars Bridge.
 The Oxo Tower Brasserie, which I was about to review, must represent one of the best value quality meals in London.

-Originally the site of a power station, much of what is now the Oxo Tower was demolished in the 1920s by the new owners, Liebig Extract of Meat Company who made OXO meat products.
+Originally the site of a power station built in 1900, much of what is now the Oxo Tower was demolished in the 1920s by the new owners, Liebig Extract of Meat Company who made OXO meat products.
 At the time no advertising was allowed along the river but the new owners were keen to promote their wares in whatever way they could.
 So, in a moment of design genius, their architect, Albert Moore created four sets of 3 vertically aligned windows – each set spelling out the word OXO.
-At the time it was London’s second highest commercial building, designed to process meat delivered by barge along the river.
-Now, it acts as an arts and crafts and exhibition centre and is also home to the Harvey Nichols group’s first-ever restaurant.
+At the time it was London’s second-highest commercial building, designed to process meat delivered by barge along the river.
+Now, the building acts as an exhibition centre and is also home to the Harvey Nichols group’s first-ever restaurant.
 The OXO Tower Restaurant, Bar and Brasserie opened in September 1996 at a time when there was nothing like it in London.
 It’s stayed popular ever since.
 Who wouldn’t enjoy a cocktail or meal at the Oxo Tower Brasserie or Restaurant with such a fabulous view?

-I’ve been to the Restaurant a couple of times recently – to enjoy their stunning afternoon tea and to try the a la carte menu there.
-But, I haven’t eaten at the Brasserie for a while so welcomed the chance to review their Winter Dining menu priced at £30 for three courses and a cocktail.
+I’ve been to the restaurant a couple of times recently – to enjoy their stunning afternoon tea and to try the a la carte menu there.
+But, I haven’t eaten at the informal brasserie for a while so welcomed the chance to review their Winter Dining menu priced at £30 for three courses and a cocktail.
 Sitting at a river view table listening to the gentle jazz duo, I did question why it had taken me so long to come back.
 A relaxed environment with no dress code and great river views can be hard to find in London – especially one where you can rely on being served good food at reasonable prices.